priv-kweihmann/meta-sca/README.md

 ```shell
 INHERIT += "sca"
 ```
-this will run static code analysis on __all__ the recipes avaiable and used in your workspace.
+this will run static code analysis on __all__ the recipes available and used in your workspace.
 It might be a good idea to do this if you like to wait of a very long time on your build - maybe nightly builds or similar

 ## Use on particular recipes in your workspace